 tcp_wrappers support to limit host access.

-One can also encrypt the VNC traffic using an
+One can also encrypt the VNC traffic using an SSL/TLS tunnel

-SSL/TLS tunnel such as stunnel
+such as stunnel.mirt.net

-(also stunnel.mirt.net)
+(also stunnel.org)

 or using the built-in (Mar/2006)

--ssl openssl mode.
+openssl mode.

 A SSL-enabled Java applet VNC Viewer is also provided in the

-x11vnc package (and https can be used to download it).
+x11vnc package (and https can be used to download it.)

-Although not as ubiquitous as ssh, SSL tunnelling still provides
+Although not as ubiquitous as ssh

 a useful alternative.